Travix-International/frontend-tech-test/README.md

 # install

 1. clone the repo
-2. npm install
+2. npm install in root -> BE app dependencies
+3. npm install in client -> FE app dependencies
-3. npm start
+4. npm start in ROOT

 It will automatically start the Backend(BE) and Frontend application (FE) as well.<br>
 (Small start script added to the root package.json for convenience)